 President and Chairman

-Ken was appointed President and Chairman of the Mission Australia Board in 2016 and has been a Director of Mission Australia since 2015.
-Ken is a Non-Executive Director of Bluescope Steel Limited, Energy Australia Holdings Limited and Virgin Australia Holdings Ltd. He has previously held directorships with Alcoa of Australia Limited, Santos Limited, Woodside Petroleum Limited and Shell Australia Limited, and Chief Financial Ofﬁcer of Alumina Limited.
-Ken is a Member of the ASIC Director Advisory Panel and has over 40 years’ experience in energy and manufacturing industries.
-Based in Melbourne, Ken is Chair of the Housing Committee and the Investment and Finance Committee and a member of the Nomination, Remuneration and Succession Committee.
+Ken was appointed President and Chairman of the Mission Australia Board on 23 November 2016 and has been a Director of Mission Australia since 1 June 2015.
+Ken is a Non-Executive Director of Mission Australia Housing, Mission Australia Housing (Victoria), Energy Australia Holdings Limited and Reformed Theological College Limited .
+He has previously held directorships with Bluescope Steel Limited, Alcoa of Australia Limited, Santos Limited, Woodside Petroleum Limited and Shell Australia Limited, and Chief Financial Ofﬁcer of Alumina Limited.
+Ken was a Member of the ASIC Director Advisory Panel.
+He has over 40 years’ experience in energy and manufacturing industries.
+Based in Melbourne, Ken is Chair of the Housing Committee and a member of the Nomination, Remuneration and Succession Committee.